 |Chartered surveyor||Chartered accountant||Direct real estate investment and long lease negotiation||Real estate financing||Capital markets||Real estate M&A||Accounting and tax||Financial & governance reporting|

 In addition to diversity of experience and qualifications, the gender balance on the board is two women (29%) and five men (71%).
 Brief biographies of the Company’s Directors and those of other key members of the Management Team are available in the Investor Centre of this website.

 Independence of Directors

 The Chairman was considered independent within the meaning of the Code at the time of his appointment.
 Leslie Ferrar, Ian Marcus and Jonathan Lane are all considered independent within the meaning of the Code.
 Mike Brown, Sandy Gumm and Nick Leslau are not independent as they are directors of and shareholders in the Investment Adviser.
-The majority of the Directors are independent of the Management Team and, of the Directors who may be classified as independent within the terms of the Code, three of the six are independent.
+The majority of the Directors are independent of the Management Team and, excluding the Chairman who is considered not to be independent by definition within the terms of the Code, three of the remaining six are independent.

-There is no individual with unfettered powers of decision making and the Articles of Association require an appropriate balance on the Board between Independent Directors and members of the Management Team such that Independent Directors must always hold the majority of voting power in order for a meeting of the Board to be quorate.
+There is no individual with unfettered powers of decision making and the Articles of Association require that Independent Directors must always hold the majority of voting power in order for a meeting of the Board to be quorate.